Angelles/angelles.github.io/_pages/about.md

 I also enjoy learning about various languages--programming and otherwise.

-Links to samples of my creative work are on my [Poems page](poems.md).
+Links to samples of my creative work are on my [portfolio page](portfolio.md).
 Samples of business/technical writing are available upon request.

 If you are wondering how to pronounce my name, here is [a link to a video that explains how to pronounce Angelle](https://www.youtube.com/watch?v=fj_ftgIrYQE).
 (Hint: it rhymes with Michelle, Gabrielle, and Danielle!)